Der Bus nach Dachau / De bus naar Dachau

 performance Lieve Fikkers, Vincent Rietveld, Ward Weemhoff and actors of Schauspielhaus Bochum Marius Huth, Risto Kübar, Lukas von der Lühe, Mercy Dorcas Otieno

-concept and text Vincent Rietveld, Ward Weemhoff
+concept, text and direction Vincent Rietveld, Ward Weemhoff

 decor Theun Mosk (Ruimtetijd)